Hewlbern/DataExploration/README.md

 - How adopting these technologies could create huge improvements
      - Congestion and safety.
      - Adoption of coordinated signalling in countries around the world simple.
-- And a detailed explanation of the current system.
+- And a detailed explanation of the current system and it's obvious flaws.

 ## Background on the topic:
 - Traffic signal optimization -> reducing time stopped at traffic signals.